wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

-Sure!
-Feel free to contact us for your feedback
+Sure, feel free to contact us to leave a feedback!

 == Changelog ==